 “Perhaps the end of the search is the end of me.”

 In today’s nimble world, where new careers emerge day in and day out, it is of paramount relevance for an individual to keep an eye on viable career options at any point in time.
-A sound start in career of one's choice and interest can lead one to unfathomable heights in life, where as silly choices can often set the professional tempo in shudders.
-Therefore, being aware of one's capabilities, capacities and possible career alternatives has become an eye-opening issue for the youth of today.
+A sound start in the career of one’s choice and interest can lead one to unfathomable heights in life, whereas silly choices can often set the professional tempo in shudders.
+Therefore, being aware of one’s capabilities, capacities and possible career alternatives have become an eye-opening issue for the youth of today.

 Talking about the current Indian job scenario, on one end, we see the IT sector of the nation and perhaps the world too, moving forward at a skyrocketing pace and recruiting a sizeable chunk of students from prestigious colleges & universities in India.
-Whereas, on the other hand we see a lot of Indian youth aiming for various Union Service Public Commission exams such as IAS, IES, NDA, CDSE, etc. Besides, these some go for higher studies, while the left out follow the unchartered career territories by pursuing their passions in various fields.
+Whereas, on the other hand, we see a lot of Indian youth aiming for various Union Service Public Commission exams such as IAS, IFS, NDA, CDSE, etc. Besides, these some go for higher studies, while the left out follows the unchartered career territories by pursuing their passions in various fields.

 As far as my own experience with the dwindling flow of career choices is concerned, I can safely say that giving an honest effort to make out alternatives work for yourself, can reap you rich rewards and also can teach you valuable life lessons.
 Let me take you all a little down my memory lane to dive deeper into how remaining open to career options and applying ourselves to the hilt can toss our lives in more ways than we can ever foresee.